withastro/docs/WRITING.md

 If you are adding new code samples, you have the option of adding a file name (usually recommended!) to be displayed as a title.
 You can also highlight individual words, phrases, or entire lines in regular or "diff" (red/green) style.
 Add these on the opening line of the code block, after the language.

-Here are two examples of what our code snippets look like written in Markdown.
+Here are two examples of what our code snippets look like written in Markdown, just so you can see what it looks like in action.
 Syntax explanations follow.

 ``````markdown